stevebleazard/ocaml-jsonxt-pre-release/README.md

 ## API Documentation

-See [Jsonxt API](https://stevebleazard.github.io/ocaml-jsonxt) for full API documentation
+See the [Jsonxt API documentation](https://stevebleazard.github.io/ocaml-jsonxt) for full API documentation

 ## Quick Start
 The following covers various use cases